csharpfritz/WorkshopGoals/README.md

 Workshops are comprised of modules, where each module teaches a single concept.
 Each module is made of the following:

-- A 'before state' that provides a starting point for students to begin the module
+- An optional 'before state' that provides a starting point for students to begin the module
 - A 'completed state' that demonstrates how the module should be successfully completed
 - A demo-script for instructors or students who wish to learn the workshop on their own.